 Although interest rates are on the rise, it's still a great time to purchase a home.
 Speak with one of our expert loan officers today!

-• FHA: You do NOT need prior landlord experience to use 75% of lease.
+• FHA: Does not require prior landlord experience to use 75% of the expected rental income, provided the income is documented appropriately.

 Didn't find what you were looking for?